 the hominy without a pressure cooker.

-- We have been using Santa Fe Olé Red Chile Sauce.
+- We have been using Bueno Frozen Red Chile or Santa Fe Olé Red Chile Sauce.
 Probably any kind of traditional New Mexico red chile sauce will do.

-- Or, you can make your own chile sauce as described in the above Casa Chimayo recipe.
+- You can make your own chile sauce as described in the above Casa Chimayo recipe.

 Wynette's Home Page